Department of Cinema and Media Studies

 Cinema and Media

-The Cinema and Media Studies component of our department has recently secured its own separate undergraduate major, as well as a graduate certificate program.
+The Department of Cinema and Media Studies recently secured a stand-alone major and graduate program.
 From the program’s inception we have maintained a strong curriculum in the theoretical, analytical, and historical approaches of film and television genres in a global setting.
 Our core and adjunct faculty include specialists in Asian, European, North American, and transnational cinema and media.
 Moreover, our faculty research, scholarship, and teaching are invested in questions of representation of class, sex, gender, race, ethnicity, and ability across cinema, television, and digital media.

-The Cinema and Media Studies offers courses that fulfill UW’s Diversity (DIV) requirement for undergraduates, including CMS 275: Perspectives on Visual Culture: Sex, Race and Power and CMS 321: Oppositional Cinema/Media and CMS 322: Race, Representation, and Television.
+The Department of Cinema and Media Studies offers courses that fulfill UW’s Diversity (DIV) requirement for undergraduates, including CMS 275: Perspectives on Visual Culture: Sex, Race and Power and CMS 321: Oppositional Cinema/Media and CMS 322: Race, Representation, and Television.